 - run: terraform apply -auto-approve

-working-directory: app-serversThis gets the job done, but the connecting glue and credentials management add real maintenance burden.
+working-directory: app-serversThis gets the job done, but the glue and the credentials it needs add real maintenance work.
 That's where built-in Scalr federated environments, run triggers, and state sharing come in.

 Try Scalr for free.